-- Regional anesthesia makes an area of the body numb to prevent the patient from feeling pain.
+- Regional anesthesia makes an area of the body numb.
 It can completely block all sensations to the area of the body that requires surgery.
 This type is often used by the dentist.

 - Monitored anesthesia care refers to being kept under mild sedation.
 Medications are given, usually through an IV, to make the patient feel drowsy and relaxed.

 - Local anesthesia uses a needle to inject medications (most often lidocaine) into a smaller area, such as the thumb.
 Numbing cream may also be applied.

 Thankfully, as the patient, it’s never your job to determine how much anesthesia you need.
 “Hello, doctor, I would like 10mg of anesthesia, please!”
 Could you imagine a nightmare like that?
 Surgeons and doctors are professionally trained to calculate how much anesthesia patients need based on a variety of factors.
 Age comes into play, as well as weight and the duration of the surgery itself.

 “One unit of time is recorded for each 15-minute increment of anesthesia time,” according to Medical Business Management.
 “For example, for a 63-minute procedure, one would receive 4.2-time units (four-time units x 15 minutes plus 1/5th of a time unit, or 0.2).”
 All this math is already giving us a headache.